Q. Where is Ronald McDonald House Charities of Alabama located? How close are you to the hospital?

 Q. What types of activities does the House provide and do you have internet access?

-The House has an outdoor play area and tickets/passes are available for many area activities including The Birmingham Zoo, The McWane Center, and Vulcan Park.
+The House has an outdoor play area and indoor play areas and tickets/passes are available for many area activities including The Birmingham Zoo, The McWane Center, and Vulcan Park.
 We are located within walking distance of Railroad Park and Regions Park, the home for the Birmingham Barons, our minor league baseball team and generous donor of game tickets for our guests!
 Information and tickets for these attractions are available by asking at the front desk.

 We also have many activities provided by our volunteers that include Bingo nights, movie nights, game nights, special personal pampering days and educational classes.
 Look for special notices posted throughout the House for these events.